 David L. Haller is an attorney in Holland & Knight's Washington, D.C., office and a member of the firm's Litigation and Dispute Resolution Practice.
-Mr. Haller has extensive experience in the areas of litigation and dispute resolution, and white collar defense and investigations.
+Mr. Haller has extensive experience in the areas of litigation and dispute resolution, as well as white collar defense and investigations.

-Mr. Haller has regularly represented clients involved in white collar, regulatory and commercial litigation in federal courts throughout the country.
-Mr. Haller has also represented clients under investigation by the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), Federal Trade Commission (FTC), Consumer Financial Protection Bureau (CFPB), and state attorneys general.
+Mr. Haller has regularly represented clients involved in white collar, regulatory, and commercial litigation in federal courts throughout the country.
+He also has represented clients under investigation by the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), Federal Trade Commission (FTC), Consumer Financial Protection Bureau (CFPB), and state attorneys general.

 Before joining Holland & Knight, Mr. Haller served as a judicial law clerk to the Honorable Adalberto Jordan of the U.S. Court of Appeals for the Eleventh Circuit, and to the Honorable Patricia Seitz of the U.S. District Court for the Southern District of Florida.